IsaacMwendwa/productive-employment-prediction/Model Building/README.md

 Welcome to the model building section

 ## PRE-REQUISITES
-* Dwonload the statistical Abstracts from the Kenya National Bureau of Statistics Website
+* Download the statistical Abstracts from the Kenya National Bureau of Statistics Website
 * You can also access them using the Google Drive folder: https://drive.google.com/drive/u/0/folders/1agLHP0I2fTDuB6N-ij54s8bsF2Aia716

 ## OVERVIEW